Horizon Brimmer vs. Horizon Breeze Brimmer

 This large brimmed hat offers lots of protection with its brim measuring 3.75" all the way around.
-This is the broadest of the full brim hats, along with the Outdoor Research Sombriolet.
+This is among the broadest of the full brim hats, along with the Outdoor Research Sombriolet.
 The Horizon Brimmer's material is a protective 50+ UPF as well.
-If you're looking for a more versatile hat that offers a ton of sun protection, check out our Editors' Choice, the Sunday Afternoons Ultra Adventure model; its long neck cape offers more coverage than the Brimmer.
+If you're looking for a more versatile hat that offers a ton of sun protection, check out our Editors' Choice for Technical Use, the Sunday Afternoons Ultra Adventure model; its long neck cape offers more coverage than the Brimmer.

 The Horizon Brimmer also has a convenient neck cord to prevent the hat from blowing off in high winds.
 However, we experienced the front of the brim blowing up in strong winds, completely exposing our faces to the sun.
 This is not desirable, which is why we would not recommend this hat for times when windy conditions are expected.

 The North Face Horizon Brimmer has great coverage.
 See the seal?